gortaina/100-Days-Of-ML-Code/100DaysOfMLCode_Round2.md

 Imagens
 '''

+## Round 2 - 14/119 - 19/09/2020 - Saturday
+Using Google Cloud for a cloupe days, the billing scare me!
+R$ 145 for a database
+<br>#100DaysOfMLCode

 ## Round 2 - 13/119 - 18/09/2020 - Friday
 R$60(USD 10) for 12 hours using a Postgree!
 WOW
 <br>#100DaysOfMLCode